airyhq/airy/docs/docs/getting-started/installation/aws.md

 done
 ```

-Delete all the subnets in the VPC
+Delete all the subnets in the VPC:

 ```sh
 for subnet in $(aws ec2 describe-subnets --filters Name=vpc-id,Values=${vpc_id} --query 'Subnets[].SubnetId' --output text)